threefoldfoundation/www_threefold_io/content/page/careers/job/grid_development_manager.md

 ## What we offer

-- Work remotely for our company that's based in Dubai.
+- Flexible hours working remotely for our company based in Dubai
-- Paid in TFT and BTC (or other digital currency of choice).
+- A competitive wage
+- Great teamspirit
+- Yearly team trips abroad